Home / Italy Compare Privacy Laws

 Conclusion

-Expanding into Italy offers incredible access to one of Europe’s largest markets, but it demands absolute respect for the country’s specific and strict privacy landscape.
+Expanding into Italy offers incredible access to one of Europe's largest markets, but it demands absolute respect for the country's specific and strict privacy landscape.
 By understanding and adhering to Italian deviations—from the 14-year age of digital consent to the incredibly strict workplace monitoring laws—you protect your business from regulatory crackdowns while building genuine trust with your Italian customers and employees.
+Learn more about how our GDPR Article 27 Representative services can support your compliance journey, or contact us for a tailored consultation.